Symmetric approximation sequences, Beilinson-Green algebras and derived equivalences: Abstract

 \section{Abstract}

-In this paper, we introduce a class of locally $\Phi$-Beilinson-Green algebras which is a way of obtaining algebras from C-constructions, where $\Phi$ is an infinite admissible set of the integral numbers, and show that symmetric approximation sequences in weakly $n$-angulated categories give rise to derived equivalences between quotient algebras of locally $\Phi$-Beilinson-Green algebras in the sequences modulo some ghost and coghost ideas by the locally finite tilting sets of complexes.
+In this paper, we will consider a class of locally $\Phi$-Beilinson-Green algebras, where $\Phi$ is an infinite admissible set of the integers, and show that symmetric approximation sequences in $n$-exangulated categories give rise to derived equivalences between quotient algebras of locally $\Phi$-Beilinson-Green algebras in the principal diagonals modulo some factorizable ghost and coghost ideals by the locally finite tilting family.
 Then we get a class of derived equivalent algebras that have not been obtained by using previous techniques.
-Finally, we get derived equivalences between locally $\Phi$-Beilinson-Green algebras from a given derived equivalence.
+From higher exact sequences, we obtain derived equivalences between subalgebras of endomorphism algebras by constructing tilting complexes, which generalizes Chen and Xi's result for exact sequences.
+From a given derived equivalence, we get derived equivalences between locally $\Phi$-Beilinson-Green algebras of semi-Gorenstein modules.
+Finally, from given graded derived equivalences of group graded algebras, we get derived equivalences between associated Beilinson-Green algebras of group graded algebras.